DatabaseCleaner/database_cleaner-active_record/README.md

 See https://github.com/DatabaseCleaner/database_cleaner for more information.

-For support or to discuss development please use the [Google Group](https://groups.google.com/group/database_cleaner).
+For support or to discuss development please use GitHub Issues.

 ## Installation